Director: Thomas J. Montine, M.D., Ph.D.

 Project 3: Balance and Gait Disorders Associated with Genetic Inheritance in PD (Dr. Fay Horak):

 This research project tests the hypothesis that the pattern of balance and gait (B&G) abnormalities, in part an expression of various types of cognitive impairment, differ in PD patients with APOE ε4, GBA variants, or neither.
 B&G is characterized using novel, inertial-sensors worn on the feet, belt, and wrist with or without simultaneous tasks to determine the effects of divided attention.
 Aim 1 is a cross-sectional investigation of all Clinical Core participants to determine patterns of B&G dysfunction in PD with APOE ε4, GBA variants, or neither, and to relate B&G to psychometric test scores.
 Aim 2, in close integration with Project 2, relates central cholinergic tone measured to impairments of B&G and attention in genetically-defined subsets of healthy controls and PD participants both on and off PD medications.
 Aim 3 determines the decline in B&G, attention, and cholinergic tone in genetically-defined subsets of PD participants.

 Thomas J. Montine, MD, PhD

-This Core provides administrative oversight for PANUC at our two institutions (see Core B) and facilitates interaction between PANUC and many local and national groups that support and advocate for individuals with Parkinson’s disease.
-Training and community engagement continue to be high priorities for PANUC.
-Over the last year, PANUC investigators have led or contributed to dozens of training sessions, opportunities for multiple clinical or research fellows utilizing PANUC resources, and over 25 community events.
+This Core provides administrative oversight for the Pacific Udall Center at our all three institutions and facilitates interaction between our Center and the many regional and national groups that support and advocate for individuals with Parkinson’s disease.
+Training and community engagement continue to be high priorities.
+Over the last year, Pacific Udall Center investigators have led or contributed to dozens of training sessions, opportunities for multiple clinical or research fellows utilizing Center resources, and over 25 community events.

 Core B: Clinical Core